getfem/getfem/doc/sphinx/source/python/howtos.rst

 then, when we run::

-  gmsh -2 quad.geo
+  $ gmsh -2 quad.geo

 the file `quad.msh` is created and contains the encoding of the mesh and its regions.
 We can import that file (*quad.msh*) to getfem::

+  import getfem as gf

-  m = getfem.Mesh('import','gmsh','quad.msh')
+  m = gf.Mesh('import','gmsh','quad.msh')
   print m.regions()

 with the second command we can see the *regions ids*.
 When we import the mesh,